Mention

 start scavenging for themselves.

-Enthusiasm breeds enthusiasm!
+Enthusiasm begets enthusiasm!

 |